barryclark/jekyll-now/_posts/2018-05-09-visualizing-neural-machine-translation-mechanics-of-seq2seq-models-with-attention.md

 Let's continue looking at attention models at this high level of abstraction.
 An attention model differs from a classic sequence-to-sequence model in two main ways:

-First, the encoder passes a lot more data to the encoder.
+First, the encoder passes a lot more data to the decoder.
 Instead of passing the last hidden state of the encoding stage, the encoder passes _all_ the hidden states to the decoder:

 <video width="100%" height="auto" loop autoplay controls>
   <source src="/images/seq2seq_7.mp4" type="video/mp4">